-This policy explains the process through which students are initially placed into mathematics, English Composition, and Spanish language courses, as well as students’ options for raising their placement level.
+This policy explains the process through which undergraduate students are initially placed into mathematics, English Composition, and Spanish language courses, as well as students’ options for raising their placement level.

 Heritage Speaker: Student from a Spanish linguistic background.

 Working Day: Monday through Friday excluding holidays.

 Upon an undergraduate student’s admission to NSC, the College will determine an initial placement into math and English Composition courses based on a review of appropriate materials.
 Once a student’s initial placement has been determined, the NSHE Handbook (Title 4, Chapter 16, Section 1.2.c) allows students to complete additional placement testing to improve their initial placement into math and English Composition courses.